 TIF: Incisionless Surgery to Treat Heartburn/Acid Reflux

 Individuals suffering from severe, chronic heartburn or acid reflux that does not respond to medication now have a new surgical treatment option, which does not require any incisions.
 TIF is the latest treatment for safely and effectively treating chronic gastro esophageal reflux disease (GERD).
-Allegan General Hospital was the first hospital in West Michigan to offer this new procedure called TIF.
+Ascension Borgess Allegan Hospital was the first hospital in West Michigan to offer this new procedure called TIF.

 This surgical procedure is performed through the mouth and reconstructs the barrier between the stomach and esophagus to prevent stomach fluids from refluxing up into the esophagus.
 The procedure typically takes less than one hour and requires an overnight stay at the hospital.